-Table of contents according to the recommendations of the task force on climate-related financial disclosures (TCFD) 224 of the EU Taxonomy Regulation considering the vertical integration of our electric activity, when preparing the turnover KPI we have deemed it necessary to make a difference -within the energy retail carried out through the Group's utility- between the retail of energy produced by the different production sources and the rest of to end customers through the Group's utility, which comes from renewable sources,
+ACCIONA has estimated the indicators for the consolidated group in accordance with Article 8 of the Taxonomy Regulation.
+However, in order to reflect the spirit of the EU Taxonomy Regulation considering the vertical integration of our electric activity, when preparing the turnover KPI we have deemed it necessary to make a difference -within the energy retail carried out through the Group's utility-between the retail of energy produced by the different production sources and the rest of services for the availability, maintenance and safety of the supply.